-Using a FortiGate-6000 or 7000 as an SSL VPN server requires you to manually add an SSL VPN load balancing flow rule to configure the FortiGate-6000 or 7000 to send all SSL VPN sessions to the primary FPC (FortiGate-6000) or the primary FPM (FortiGate-7000).
+If you are not using SSL VPN load balancing (see SSL VPN tunnel mode load balancing on page 7), using a FortiGate-6000 or 7000 as an SSL VPN server requires you to manually add an SSL VPN load balancing flow rule to configure the FortiGate-6000 or 7000 to send all SSL VPN sessions to the primary FPC (FortiGate-6000) or the primary FPM (FortiGate-7000).
 To match SSL VPN server traffic, the flow rule should include a destination port that matches the destination port of the SSL VPN server.
 A basic rule to allow SSL VPN traffic could be:

 '''

 config load-balance flow-rule

 edit 0

 set status enable

 set ether-type ipv4

 set protocol tcp

-set dst-14port 443-443
+set dst-l4port 443-443

 set forward-slot master

 set comment "ssl vpn server to primary worker"

 end

 '''